- Home

 - Adj % = Type a number for the Adjustment.
 The adjustment can be positive (markup) or negative (discount).

 - Note: A negative adjustment may result in your sell price being lower than your cost price.
+In this case, the sell price is shown in red.

 - Unit Price = Type the item’s Unit Price or leave it blank and click Save (button) to automatically calculate the price.
 (Applicable if a selection was made under Price From.)
+The Unit Price is displayed in red if it is lower than the Unit Cost Price.

 - Unit = Select the Unit the price applies to from the dropdown list of Units.
 A red Warning is displayed if a duplicate price is entered.
 It is removed once a different unit or currency is selected and Save (button) is clicked.